klsklnPITX/trainingdays/day2/challenges/challenge-4.md

 }
 ```

-I'd like to point you attention to a few new things here.
+I'd like to point your attention to a few new things here.
 First and foremost, we defined **dependencies** in the template.
 Have a look at the _WebApp_ resource.

 ```json
 "dependsOn": [